 How can I protect myself?

-There are many things you can do to protect yourself from scams.
-You should always:
+There are many ways to protect yourself from scams.
+For example, always:

 - Know who you are dealing with